Two-Legged Spot: Teaching a Quadruped to Only Use Its Hind Legs for Locomotion

 Figures 13 and 14 show the reward signals over the full training history.

-The front_feet_contact penalty started near −1.5 per step at the beginning of hind legs training and converged to approximately −0.16, indicating the policy keeps the front feet off the ground most of the time with only occasional brief contacts.
-The action_smoothness penalty improved from −0.9 to −0.45, reflecting convergence toward smoother joint commands.
-The pitch-over graph (Figure 14) is particularly informative: the monotonic decrease in fall-over penalty signal indicates the policy is learning to recover from near-falls rather than simply avoiding the posture.
+Two metrics are worth calling out.
+The front_feet_contact penalty started near −1.5 per step at the beginning of hind legs training and converged to roughly −0.16, meaning the policy keeps the front feet off the ground most of the time.
+The action_smoothness penalty improved from −0.9 to −0.45, reflecting smoother joint commands.
+The pitch-over graph in Figure 14 is the most informative: the negative spikes get less frequent and shallower over time, which means the policy is learning to stand more stably or recover from near-falls.

 Deploying on the Real Spot

-The transfer was successful (see Video 1).
-Spot maintained bipedal posture on real hardware and demonstrated the same hind-leg locomotion seen in simulation.
-The real-world behavior was stable overall, with two minor differences from the simulated counterpart: the hind legs could not lift the robot quite as high as in simulation, and Spot would occasionally touch down with its front legs before recovering to the upright posture.
+The real-world behavior was stable overall, with two small differences from simulation: the hind legs could not lift the robot quite as high, and Spot would occasionally touch down with its front legs before recovering.
 Neither difference limited the core behavior.
+The policy transferred zero-shot.

 References